Patwan/laravel-5-and-vuejs-api/README.md

 # laravel-5-and-vuejs-api
 A repo showing how to create a backend API using Laravel 5.5 and create a front-end using Vuejs.
-Basically data is fetched from the backecnd using laravel API
+Basically data is fetched from the backecnd using laravel API.
+The data is a list of articles created randomly by seeding the database

 # Requirements and Technologies used